mathesar-foundation/mathesar-wiki/design/process.md

 Frame the design problems that need to be solved to implement the roadmap.

 ### Activities
-- **Research:** practical research on the problem from literature, user testing with prototypes, user interviews, and product feedback.
+- **Research:** practical research on the problem from literature review, user testing with prototypes, user interviews, and product feedback.
 - **Data Analysis:** learn more about the problem through analyzing qualitative and quantitative data.
 - **Facilitated Discussion:** foster a discussion to gain an understanding of the way each team member views the design problem.